Overview Symptoms How it happensHow is it diagnosed? Treatments

 Biologic treatments work by blocking specific pathways of the immune system in a targeted way.
 Biologic treatments are often very effective in treating psoriasis, however, they are not curative and are long-term, ongoing treatments.

-Because they are newer treatments, some of the effects of long term treatment are still being studied, and they are only used where other treatments have failed.
-Medicare Australia has strict criteria that must be met before biologics can be prescribed by a dermatologist.
+Because they are newer treatments, some of the effects of long-term treatment are still being studied, and they are only used where other treatments have failed.
+PBS Australia has strict criteria that must be met before biologics can be prescribed by a dermatologist.

 DOWNLOAD PATIENT INFORMATION SHEET